Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 {{< figure src="images/AppInsightsResult.PNG" alt="Application Insights Results"  >}}

 What the hell?
-Why are are British frieds so keen on a site they can't even use?? :thinking:
+Why are our British friends so keen on a site they can't even use?? :thinking:

 ### The Plan

 It's fine, my plan this week was to lock down the Web Applications to only accept requests from the Front Door IP ranges anyway.

-You add the IP addresses via the "Networking" tab for your Web Application, but, I'll have you know there's 51 of those damn things!
+You add the IP addresses via the "Networking" tab for your Web Application, but I'll have you know there's 51 of those damn things!

-For the time being I've added them to the ARM template and pushed them out via a Azure Devops Release - yay automation.
+For the time being I've added them to the ARM template and pushed them out via an Azure Devops Release - yay automation.

 Given that the IP's may change in future, and that the publishing method is a file download, I might need to script it some other way in future - anyway, on we go.

-At the end of the process your access restrictions tab for your web app should look something like this - don't forget that bottom "Deny All" rule.
+At the end of the process your access restrictions tab for your web app should look something like this - do not forget that bottom "Deny All" rule.
 {{< figure src="images/AccessRestrictions.PNG" alt="IP Address Access Restrictions"  >}}

-That should take care of those pesty Brits... right??
+That should take care of those pesky Brits... right??

 Nope!
 No change in the traffic! *sigh*  :confused: